 In the meantime, technical debt accrued by enterprises will mean finding new ways to juggle legacy applications that aren't suited to immutable infrastructures until those applications can be phased out.
 And as DevOps revs up the speed of application deployment and infrastructures grow, patches will need to be prioritized to stay ahead of critical threats without getting bogged down in infrastructure management, said Jack Fraker, an application security specialist for an insurance company on the East Coast that he declined to identify.

 "There isn't time to patch everything, so there's a lot of movement to understand better exactly what we have in the environment, understand the ranking of risks and apply high-priority patches as required," he said.

 There's still room for improvement with infrastructure monitoring tools for risk management purposes, said Kevin Greene, a program manager in the cybersecurity division of the U.S. Department of Homeland Security, following his keynote speech at the DevSecCon event here this week.

-The Department of Homeland Security has spearheaded the Static Tool Analysis Modernization Project (STAMP) to provide a framework that analyzes security tools' strengths and weaknesses and forms a plan to modernize them.
+The Department of Homeland Security has spearheaded the Static Tool Analysis Modernization Project (STAMP) to provide a framework that analyzes security tools' strengths and weaknesses and forms a to modernize them.